 NEW YORK — With the only constant in the industry being change, it’s no secret the fashion, beauty and retail worlds must constantly evolve.
 On Tuesday evening, WWD brought together a group of designers and executives for its “40 Under 40” event to recognize those visionaries who are steering the industry into the future.
-Faced with frequent changes within the marketplace, these key players gathered over cocktails to discuss how they are all embracing — and often leading — the industry’s disruption.
+Faced with frequent changes within the marketplace, these key players gathered over cocktails high atop the Madison Square Park Tower to discuss how they are all embracing — and often leading — the industry’s disruption.

 “My mantra is to learn something new every day,” explained Matteo Del Vecchio, chief executive officer of Brooks Brothers’ new brand venture Deconic.
 “The advantage and disadvantage of being under 40 is we maybe have less experience than some of our peers, but we have an attitude of being more willing to learn.
 I try to take that advantage in what I do.”